Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/Ubuntu_Rollout_Issue_091224/Recover CVM from Ubuntu 6_8_0 bug.md

 Provide Microsoft support with the VMGS headers to receive your recovery key.

 #### CMK
-The user running this script needs to have either
-- RBAC Key Vault Crypto User on the CVM DES Key Vault <strong>if RBAC is enabled</strong>
-- Unwrap Key permissions under the Key Vault Access Policy <strong>if RBAC is disabled</strong>

 Update `$vmgsSas` with the contents of `$vmgs_sas_uri` at the top of `get_uki_recovery_key_cmk.ps1` then execute the script in PowerShell, e.g.